buildingnicesoftware/primesieve-java/README.md

 primesieve-java provides a native wrapper to [kimwalisch/primesieve](https://github.com/kimwalisch/primesieve).

 ## Prerequisites
-primesieve-java is currently built and tested on MacOSX x86_64.
+primesieve-java is currently built and tested on MacOSX and ubuntu x86_64.
 For the exact dependencies tested and contribute on other platforms, see [Development](#Development).

-primesieve-java requires primesieve to be installed, ex: `brew install primesieve`
+primesieve-java requires primesieve to be installed, for example on MacOSX run: `brew install primesieve`

 Check that the libraries and headers are installed:
+On MacOSX:
 * `ls /usr/local/include/primesieve*`
   * Should include primesieve.hpp, primes/StorePrimes.hpp, primes/iterator.hpp
 * `ls /usr/local/lib/libprimesieve.*`
   * ex: libprimesieve.a, libprimesieve.dylib
+On ubuntu:
+  * `ls /usr/local/include/primesieve*`
+  * `ls /usr/lib/libprimesieve.*`

 ## Build
+Ubuntu is built automatically as part of the github workflow, see [.github/workflows/gradle.yml](gradle.yml).

-primesieve-java must be built locally, ex:
+For MacOSX, primesieve-java must be built locally, ex:
 * `git clone https://github.com/buildingnicesoftware/primesieve-java.git`
 * `cd primesieve-java`